Why Romance Writers Should Attend Author Events

 Speaking Opportunities

-Not only can you attend a speaker’s presentation, workshops and panels, but you can be a speaker as well.
+Not only can you attend a speaker’s presentation, workshops, and panels, but you can be a speaker as well.
 I highly recommend this for reader events.
-I can’t tell you how many books I skipped in the bookstore, but then decided to buy after hearing the author speak.
+I can’t tell you how many books I skipped in the event bookstore, but then decided to buy after hearing the author speak.
 In fact, I sold most of my books at Malice Domestic after my panel appearance.

 Here is a good overview of conferences by John Gilstrap (who I’ve also met).